-I am primarily focused on Commutative Algebra at the University of Kentucky.
+I am focused on computational aspects of Commutative Algebra at the University of Kentucky.

 I come from Seattle, WA, and I’m a second-year graduate student in the Mathematics PhD program.
 I obtained my B.S. in Mathematics from Central Washington University in 2019.
 I enjoy outdoor activities such as cycling, camping, hiking, fishing, canoeing, and more.
 I love playing the guitar, and fancy a game of chess now and then.
 I have also spent a lot of time studying computer programming, and have coded various things such as basic operating systems and toy webservers.

 - If you’re interested in Algebra prelim solutions, click here.

 - Click here for two free $\LaTeX$ homework templates.